D | E

 A form of social and political organization in which the fundamental principle of solidarity is kinship.
 Clans typically constitute two or more kinship groups within a tribe.
 Clan organization is common among pastoral nomadic and stateless societies.

 The ideological, political, and economic conflict and rivalry between the United States and its allies on one side and the Soviet Union and its supporters on the other side.
-Competition between the two alliances, which continued from the end of World War II in 1945 to the collapses of the Soviet Union in 1991, was carried on by strategies and tactics that did not involve sustained military conflict or, for the most part, the breaking of diplomatic relations.
+Competition between the two alliances, which continued from the end of World War II in 1945 to the collapse of the Soviet Union in 1991, was carried on by strategies and tactics that did not involve sustained military conflict or, for the most part, the breaking of diplomatic relations.

 The view that the human species has a unique capacity to